bagwanpankaj/reduct/_posts/tumblr/2014-02-04-devising-scrum-to-own-use.md

 * SWAP: If both member understand each other’s task
 * REASSIGN: Assign blocked task to member who understand it very well, and assign some other task from backlog to other member.

-This way we don’t waste time and it boost up productivity as well.
+This way one don’t waste time and it boosts up productivity as well.

 Happy Development <3 <3 <3